ropensci/roweb/_posts/2017-06-30-postdoc_dan_sholler.md

 ### Q: What would you like to accomplish with your postdoc?
 Just like any other academic postdoc, I plan to publish papers - in my case, examining the development of open science communities - and draw upon theories that might help to understand engagement and resistance.
 I intend to apply what I learn from the project and advise rOpenSci (and other open science communities) about strategies for anticipating, dealing with, and overcoming issues related to user engagement and/or resistance.

-I’ll strive to gain a deeper understanding of the open science movement, focusing first on general questions like,
+I’ll strive to gain a deeper understanding of the open science movement, focusing first on general questions like:

 - “What drives community leaders to devote time and resources to building a robust infrastructure to support open science?
 - What social and technical circumstances support or stand in the way of infrastructure development?
 - What managerial strategies might be applied to get scientists to engage or to help them deal with the perceived detriments of participating in the open science community?”